 The Gordon Castle plum was bred by John Webster, head gardener at Gordon Castle near Fochabers in Moray and first recorded in 1864.
 It is a late dessert plum from the north of Scotland.
 It has large yellow oval fruit, with a pink blush where it catches the sun, that ripen in September.
 The fruit is soft and juicy and best eaten really ripe.

+Currently unavailable as all harvest being used for Gordon Castle artisan gin production.
 One of the few plums native to Scotland, it deserves to be saved.
-It is not available widely, but the fruit can be purchased fresh at the Gordon Castle Walled garden shop.
-The Gordon Castle Plum is still grown in Gordon Castle Walled Garden, which has several beautiful old trees trained against the garden walls.
-The garden is currently undergoing a restoration to its original glory, and young trees can be sourced through Gordon Castle Garden and also the Appletree Man in Bankfoot.
+The Gordon Castle Plum is grown in Gordon Castle Walled Garden, which has several beautiful old trees trained against the garden walls.
+The garden is currently undergoing a restoration to its original glory, and young trees may be sourced through Gordon Castle Garden.